sensu/sensu-docs/content/sensu-go/5.16/guides/using-check-aggregates.md

   - linux
 ```

-Each check now has a label that we can use as part of an aggregate that gives us more visibility into the health of our webapp.
-You'll also notice that we removed handlers from the check--if we want to alert on an aggregate, we're better served having the aggregate handled versus having each individual check handled.
+You can use the labels as part of an aggregate that gives you more visibility into the health of our webapp.
+You also removed handlers from the check.
+If you want to alert on an aggregate, it's better to handle the aggregate instead of handling each individual check.

-So to check these services as part of a combined aggregate, we'll use a check that looks like this:
+Now, to check these services as part of a combined aggregate, use a check like this:

 ```yaml
 ---